 And here is a shot of the living room fireplace before it had the brass sconces:

-Directly against Accessible Beige, I feel like the blue undertone of Peppercorn shows up more.
+Directly against Accessible Beige, you can see how the blue undertone of Peppercorn shows up more.

 Here in the hallway alcove, Peppercorn is at its max darkest: